akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 - Class imbalance affects performance.
 - It’s less capable of capturing complex traffic behaviors.

-Overall, the stacking ensemble offers the best combination of metrics and is the preferred model for deployment in the binary classification task.
+Overall, the **Stacking Ensemble** offers the best combination of metrics and is the preferred model for deployment in the binary classification task.

 ### Multi-Class Classification
 - **ROC Curves Comparison:**